 After 1936 model 720 AB went to batch production.
 A modification that had minimal differences with the standard version (e.g., a Bernadet sidecar was installed instead of the standard Belgian military sidecar) and was dubbed Gillet Herstal 720 AF was delivered for the French army.

-In 1940, due to German occupation of Belgium, the production of model 720 AB was terminated, all manufactured machines were taken over by the Wehrmacht and relevant operational and maintenance manuals were prepared.
+In 1940, due to the German occupation of Belgium, the production of model 720 AB was terminated, all manufactured machines were taken over by the Wehrmacht and relevant operational and maintenance manuals were prepared.

 |Manufacturer||Ateliers Gillet, S.A., Herstal (Belgium)|